boolean-uk/ood-gilded-rose-challenge/domain-model.md

+# Domain Model

+## Class
+Item

-## Requirements
+### Requirements
 - All items have a SellIn value which denotes the number of days we have to sell the item
 - All items have a Quality value which denotes how valuable the item is
-- At the end of each day our system lowers both values for every item

-- Once the sell by date has passed, Quality degrades twice as fast
-- The Quality of an item is never negative
-- "Aged Brie" actually increases in Quality the older it gets
-- The Quality of an item is never more than 50
-- "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
-- "Backstage passes", like aged brie, increases in Quality as its SellIn value approaches;
-  Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

-- "Conjured" items degrade in Quality twice as fast as normal items

 - do not alter the Item class or Items property
-- an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-## Domain Model

-### Class
-Item
-### Propteries
+### Properties
 - name @String
 - sellIn @Number (number of days we have to sell the item)
 - quality @Number (the value of the item)

+---

+## Class
+Shop

+### Requirements
+#### "SellIn" related
+- At the end of each day our system lowers sellIn for every item
+- Once the sell by date has passed, Quality degrades twice as fast

+#### "Quality" related
+- At the end of each day our system lowers quality for every item EXCEPT "aged brie": it increases its quality
+   EXCEPT "Sulfuras": it  never has to be sold and always quality = 80 EXCEPT "Backstage": it increases in quality as its SellIn value approaches.
+   Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or les Quality drops to 0 after the concert
+   EXCEPT "conjured": it lowers quality twice as fast as normal items
+- The Quality of an item is never negative
+- The Quality of an item is never more than 50

+### Properties
+- items @Array[@Item{name, sellIn, quality}]

 ### Methods

-### Class